clarkmcc/go-hubspot/generated/v3/hubdb/docs/RowsBatchApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPostCmsV3HubdbTablesTableIdOrNameRowsDraftBatchUpdateBatchUpdateDraftTableRowsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiBatchUpdateDraftTableRowsRequest struct via the builder pattern

 Name | Type | Description  | Notes